CCMC Teachers: WEEK 1 • JULY 12-18, 2025

 David Pascoe

 David Pascoe is a multi-instrumentalist, songwriter, bandleader, teacher, and ruthless collaborator.
 His versatility on fiddle, mandolin, and guitar combines the warm textures of traditional folk music with the playful improvisation of jam and jazz.
 David is a co-founder of Every Folk, a 3-day music camp for adults to explore traditional and contemporary folk music and culture.
 He’s frequently taught songwriting and string band skills at the Pacific Coast Songwriting Camp.
-David performs most often with his band Late for the Train, whose 2024 Ireland tour was highlighted by performances at the Westport Folk & Bluegrass Festival and Doolin Folk Festival.
+David performs most often with his band Late for the Train, which regularly tours the West Coast and debuted internationally in Ireland in 2024.

 Fiddle Technique: Supporting the Song